-Dr Ngo, who is the Scott Sullivan MND Research Fellow and Group leader at the Australian Institute for Bioengineering and Nanotechnology (AIBN), is looking at a potential cure for MND from quite a different perspective: the causes and consequences of human metabolism going wrong.
+Dr Ngo, who is the Scott Sullivan MND Research Fellow at QBI and Group leader at the Australian Institute for Bioengineering and Nanotechnology (AIBN), is looking at a potential cure for MND from quite a different perspective: the causes and consequences of human metabolism going wrong.

 She is interested in understanding how maintaining a stable internal environment (homeostasis) that lets the body’s systems work to maximum efficiency (metabolism) can impact upon neurodegenerative processes.
 She works with scientists and clinicians across Brisbane and around the world to address how changes in energy metabolism affect the course of MND and is keen to identify which particular metabolic pathways are disrupted so that they can be specifically targeted to help prolong survival.

 “Part of our research looks at blood and other biomarkers to determine how cells in the body respond to disease, and how they can lead to the body using energy inefficiently,” Dr Ngo said.

 “Through the research we do with patients in the clinic, we are learning new things every day.
 My team uses this knowledge to investigate how particular drugs can be repurposed to correct MND’s defective energy use.
 We look at the energy equation from all angles and have a theory that the gut microbiome might also be implicated.
 I would specifically like to know how altered glucose and fatty acid metabolism contributes to the progression of MND, and we are using both stem cells and mouse models of MND to tackle this question.

 “MND is a tough disease.
 But, through research, there is hope that we will beat it.
 For me, it is not a matter of if, but when.”